 This is just a sampling of what we'll be talking about during the course!

-- Discussion questions for learning and self-discovery - Even if you don't want to join the Facebook group, we'll make sure you have access to our discussion questions.
-These questions will help guide your reflections and determine how the folklore we discuss applies to your own journey.
+• Discussion questions for learning and self-discovery - These questions will help guide your reflections and determine how the folklore we discuss applies to your own journey.

 Your Teachers: